 - Three(3) copies of construction plans: For each project plans must contain front, side and rear elevations, floor plan, foundation plan, window and door placement, cross sections as required by code, electrical, plumbing and heating/air-conditioning detailing.
 For re-roofing, plumbing or electrical, a description of work and list of materials is usually sufficient.

 - Notarized letter of permission from homeowner or copy of signed contract between contractor and the homeowner.
+Feel free to use this form if necessary: Homeowner Letter of Authorization Form.

 - Lot corners/sides must be clearly staked/marked.